Harsh1347/Harsh1347.github.io/README.md

 - **Discord Notification Service:** Built a custom notification service for Discord, integrating various functionalities.
 - **University Assistant Chatbot:** Developed a chatbot to assist university students with common queries and tasks.

-## Education

-### **Master of Science in Data Science | Indiana University Bloomington**
-**Duration:** August 2024 - Present

-- Engaging in advanced coursework and research in data science, with plans to seek TA/RA positions leveraging my experience.

-### **Bachelor of Technology in Electronics and Communication | Manipal Institute of Technology**
-**Minor:** Data Science
-**Notable Project:** Online Sign Verification System
-- Developed a machine learning model to assess the validity of online signatures based on features like x-y direction, velocity, and pressure.

 ## Certifications & Publications
 - [List relevant certifications and publications here]